textX/textX/docs/rrel.md

   collection.
 If not found `*` would expand `extends` to `extends.extends` if possible and the search would continue.
 - `*` - Repeat/expand.
 Used in expansion step to expand sub-expression by 0+
   times.
-First expansion tried will be 0, than once, then twice etc. For example, `~extends*.methods` would search in `methods` collection in the current context object for the current name part.
+First expansion tried will be 0, then once, then twice etc. For example, `~extends*.methods` would search in `methods` collection in the current context object for the current name part.
 If not found expansion of `*` would took place and we would search in `~extends.methods` by iterating